libgdx/libgdx.github.io/_pages/dev/-tutorials/setup.md

 - For iOS: [RoboVM OSS IntelliJ plugin](http://robovm.mobidevelop.com)

 ## (2.)
 IDEA
-- JDK 8+: there are different distributions, but [Adopt OpenJDK](https://adoptopenjdk.net) should fit your needs
+- JDK 8+: there are different distributions, but [Adoptium](https://adoptium.net/) should fit your needs

    At the moment, libGDX projects do <u>not</u> work with JDK 16, as Gretty does not yet support Gradle 7.
 As a consequence, you are advised to use **JDK 8-15**!
    {: .notice}